About the course

 ‘Classroom ready.
 Classroom confident’.
 This is our ambition for successful applicants.
 Every element of our course is designed with this in mind.
 As a Teaching School, we are proud of our profession and want to ensure that its future is in the best of hands.

 We know the best place to train is in a school and so trainees spend four days a week in class supported by a Class Mentor and Link Tutor.
-Each trainee completes two placements ( both a Key Stage 1 and Key Stage 2 experience) - all in Yarrow Teaching School Alliance member schools.
+Each trainee completes two placements (a Key Stage 1 and Key Stage 2 experience) - all in Yarrow Teaching School Alliance member schools whose Governors and Headteachers are fully committed to the idea of school based training.

-One day a week is spent engaged in theory based training.
+One day a week is spent engaged in compulsory theory based training.
 Our philosophy is that regular training is more effective than blocking seminars.
-Attending a weekly training session means that trainees can get straight back into class and put what they have learned into practice.
+Attending weekly training means that trainees can get straight back into class and put their learning into practice.

 Assessment takes the form of weekly teaching and learning reviews each with a defined focus.
 Targets are set following each review for trainees to work and build on.
 To successfully achieve Qualified Teacher Status, trainees must demonstrate that they have met all Teacher Standards.

-Trainees are expected to keep an up-to-date planning file with their planning, evaluations and lesson observations in it.
+Trainees are expected to keep an up-to-date planning file containing their planning, evaluations and lesson observations.
 In addition, a Teachers’ Standards Portfolio is to be kept and maintained containing evidence that each of the Teacher Standards has been met.
 Full guidance on how to do this is given as part of the induction process and in subsequent training sessions.
-Attendance at weekly seminars is compulsory.

 Quite simply, we are looking for ambitious trainees who can demonstrate their commitment and desire to become outstanding teachers of the future and who understand the impact a teacher has on the lives of the children they teach.
 It is a pre-requisite that, as well as having the required academic qualifications, candidates should have the determination, enthusiasm and strength of character necessary to successfully make the transition from trainee to fully qualified, highly skilled classroom professional.
 In return, we promise to offer the best professional training available.